Kristian54/IDATA2304---Gruppe1/protocol.md

 Since we are using TCP, the communication in this project is connection-oriented.
 This is described in more detail in the chapter about [the underlying transport protocol](#The-underlying-transport-protocol).
-This is also a stateful protocol, since it keeps track of the data that is transmitted and if it is transmitted or not, so it is able to retransmit data if an error occurs [2].
+This is also a stateful protocol, since it keeps track of the data that is transmitted and if it is transmitted or not, so it is able to retransmit data if an error occurs [[2](#Sources)].

 ## Types, constants

 TODO - Do you have some specific value types you use in several messages?
-They you can describe them here.
+Then you can describe them here.

 ## Message format